opencog/atomspace-dht/README.md

    operation look promising.
  * Despite this, there are several serious issues that are roadblocks to further development.
 These are listed below.
- * The implementation is almost feature-complete.
+ * The implementation is feature-complete.
 Missing are:
     + Rate-limiting issues leading to missing data.
     + Inability to flush pending output to the network.
     + Assorted desirable enhancements missing.
  * All eight unit tests have been ported over (from the original SQL backend driver tests).
 Currently six of eight pass.
-The tests below (usually) pass; sometimes ValueUTest fails; this is due to rate-limiting and/or flush problems.
+The tests below (usually) pass.
+Sometimes `ValueSaveUTest` fails because data gets lost; this is due to rate-limiting and/or flush problems in OpenDHT.
 ```
 1 - BasicSaveUTest
 2 - ValueSaveUTest